 Why Streaming Won’t Kill Downloading.

-By Tommy Funderburk, Muzit Founder & CEO
+By Tommy Funderburk, Muzit Founder & Chairman

 Music labels, Internet radio and stream companies alike have painted continuous access to licensed music as the solution to curbing peer to peer downloading activity.
 Over the past few years, these services have grown in listenership, but the practice of peer to peer downloading has not stopped.

 Recently data, published by MusicWatch, shows 57 million Americans alone are using a wide variety of channels, including BitTorrent, storage lockers, illegal streaming apps, ‘stream ripping’, P2P, and even hard drive swaps.

 “Acquisition of unlicensed music from unsanctioned sources has not gone away,” MusicWatch chief researcher Russ Crupnick affirmed to Digital Music News. “[‘Piracy is dying’] is an entirely incorrect proclamation.”

 When it comes to consuming music, many people still want it immediately at their fingertips and, of all the options, torrenting is the choice of millions.
 This desire to still hold a copy of a song keeps the world of P2P downloading, and other sharing sources, very active and growing.
 But the industry has never understood P2P users and still fails to see the P2P community for who they are – fans; and who they can be potential customers.

 In contrast, Muzit chooses to regard those who use P2P always as fans, not foes.
 To help artists embrace this online community, Muzit created the TRACE platform, which enables artists to identify, engage and monetize global file sharing.
 Muzit is currently connecting to over 128,000 torrents and has identified more than 257 million (and growing daily) distinct IP addresses which copyright owners can market to.
 We see people downloading new releases and trending artists, as well as older catalogues and materials, too.